 1981 – In October of this year at the request of Pictou Landing Chief Raymond Francis, Daniel N. Paul sets in motion the legal action that would later see the band awarded additional lands and 35 million dollars in compensation for pollution at Boat Harbour.

 1763 – King George III’s Royal Proclamation protects Mi’kmaw hunting grounds.
 It states the Mi’kmaq in Nova Scotia would not be “…molested or disturbed…”.

-1985 – Fifteen basket ‘peddlers’ take part in an historic train ride through Nova Scotia to commemorate the practice of Mi’kmaq crafts people who rode the trains to sell their wares from door to door.
+1985 – Fifteen basket ‘peddlers’ take part in an historic train ride through Nova Scotia to commemorate the practice of Mi’kmaq who rode the trains to sell their wares from door to door.
 Some of the people taking part were: Victor Christmas, Keith Christmas, Angeline Phillips, Pearl Googoo, Mary Bernard, Rita Smith, William and Alice Googoo, Rita Roadknight and her mother Nancy Christoff, Caroline Gould, Margaret Johnson, Martha Lewis, Mary Rose Gould, and Mary Paul.

 2011 – Assembly of First Nations Regional Chief Morley Googoo meets with the National Panel on First Nation Elementary & Secondary Education.
 Googoo holds the AFN portfolio on education.

 2016 – Essissoqnikewey Siawa’sik L’nuey Kina’matinewo’kuom School opens in Eskasoni.
 It is the first fully Mi’kmaw speaking school in Canada, providing its students with a Mi’kmaw language immersion program.